 I’ve got loads of amazing friends that have helped me through the worst time of my life, but luckily I have the most amazing parents in the entire world that have mainly helped me through everything.

-Thank you to all of Wiltshire air ambulance, especially you Matt, for saving my life.
+Thank you to all of Wiltshire Air Ambulance, for saving my life.